On this page:

-Use your WINGS campus credentials to log into AIM, the online services portal that Wright State students use to request Disability Services accommodations and letters to faculty, schedule exams, acknowledge policies, and more!
+Use your WSU campus credentials to log in to AIM, the online services portal that Wright State students use to request Disability Services accommodations and letters to faculty, schedule exams, acknowledge policies, and more!

 Accessible Information Management (AIM) is a web-based tool for Wright State students registered with the Office of Disability Services.
 AIM currently provides students the following services: